-The best Android browsers let you fine-tune your browsing experience to exactly what you want it to be.
-That customization ability is one of the top reasons to use an Android phone.
+Using one of the best Android browsers lets you fine-tune your browsing experience to exactly what you want it to be.
+That's the kind of customization you'd expect from an Android phone.

-While iPhone users have only recently gotten a taste of that freedom — iOS 14 lets you set a default browser that isn't Safari — this is old hat for Android users.
-With Android 11 now on most new phones and finding its way onto many older devices, now is the perfect time to consider switching up your Android phone's default browser to one of the best Android browsers.
+While iPhone users have only recently gotten a taste of that freedom — iOS 14 finally lets you set a default browser that isn't Safari — this is old hat for Android users.
+With Android 11 now on most new phones and finding its way onto many older devices, now is the perfect time to consider switching your phone's default window on the web to one of the best Android browsers.

-As good as Chrome is — and we still think it's tops among the best Android browsers — you've got a number of browsing alternatives, each with its own strengths.
+As good as Chrome is — and we still think it's No. 1 among the best Android browsers — you've got a number of browsing alternatives, each with its own strengths.

-Whether you want a browser that mirrors what you use on your desktop or something that puts an emphasis on privacy, there's a browser in the Google Play Store that can fit your tastes.
+Whether you want a browser that mirrors what you use on your desktop or something that puts an emphasis on privacy, there's bound to be a browser in the Google Play Store that can fit your tastes.

 Here are the best Android browsers we've tested for different browsing needs.

 Based on our tests of more than half-a-dozen different options, Google Chrome stands out as the best browser for most Android users.
 That's a good thing, since it's the default browser on all the best Android phones.

 In addition to easy syncing between its desktop and mobile versions, Chrome for Android packs in welcome features such as secure storage for mobile payments and blockers for pop-ups and malicious ads.

 If you use Brave, Firefox or Opera on your desktop, you're in luck.
 The mobile versions of all these browsers also deliver strong features on Android and let you sync up your browsing experience across platforms and devices.

 Opera's mobile version features a data-saver mode that consumes less of your monthly data allotment.
 Firefox for Android delivers an impressive amount of customization for people who like to tinker with their browsers.
 Brave's ad blocker is on by default.